 And so I came up with Yielding Accomplished African Women, named after Yaa Asantewaa, a Ghanaian feminist heroine, and what we seek to do is build the largest ecosystem of African female developers, machine learners, data science engineers, and financial analysts.
 A network of women who will use their skills, grit, and the economic freedom that we help to provide them, to impact their lives, the lives of their communities, and hopefully the entire world.
 We really stand on the adage that “if you educate a woman, you educate an entire community or an entire country.”
 There are so many ways that women impact and influence the people around them, and so if we can support these women to not worry about their basic needs, then we can propel them to do greater things in life for themselves and others.

-What specific void or opportunity did you discover that inspired Yaa W.?
+What inspired Yaa W.?
 And why are you the one to address this problem?

 As a liberal arts major, we learned to research everything.
 So after my study abroad trip, I did some research to understand the gap in numbers.
 I wanted concrete facts.
 In doing that, I was appalled by how bad the situation actually is and how much we’re letting go economically by not empowering women, especially on the continent of Africa.